danijar/modurale/README.md

 cd modurale

 # Install the indirect dependencies.
 Use the setup script if available for
 # your platform.
-Otherwise, please refer to the readme for a full list.
+Otherwise, please see section Indirect Dependencies.
+chmod +x tool/setup-<platform>.sh
 tool/setup-<platform>.sh

 # Configure.
 This also downloads, builds and installs the direct dependencies.